We've independently reviewed this article to make sure it's as accurate as we can make it.

-While cc’s are an important consideration, they are not the only one, and you should definitely consider a bigger picture before you make your mower purchase.
+While cc’s are an important consideration, they are not the only ones, and you should definitely consider the bigger picture before you make your mower purchase.
 Sometimes it can be the things you never thought of that decide whether your mower purchase is a success.

 - Power source – electric, gas, manual